 My printer prints borderless, but if you do not have the ability to do that, you will want to still print actual size and then you will have a small empty border around the edge of the paper.
 This border will be mostly hidden in the bag or on the back so don't worry.

-After you’ve printed the bag, it’s time to fold.
+After you've printed the bag, it's time to fold.
 I like to use my paper cutter with a scoring blade to score all the fold lines to make it easier.
-All the dotted lines will be folded except the line that runs the whole height of the paper 1/2 inch from the edge on the small bag (it is for the seam in the back of the bag).
-If you don’t have a paper cutter, you can check out how I scored my lines with a nail file when I made these Ikat Candy Corn Treat Bags before I gave in and bought the paper cutter.
+All the dotted lines will be folded except the line that runs the whole height of the paper ½ inch from the edge on the small bag (it is for the seam in the back of the bag).
+If you don't have a paper cutter, you can check out how I scored my lines with a nail file when I made my Ikat Candy Corn Treat Bags before I gave in and bought the paper cutter.

 Then cut along the solid lines.
 I like to cut after I score so my scoring blade does not catch on the cut paper.

 Start with the top and fold it down.
 Then glue it down.
 This will create a strong and clean top to the bag.

 Next fold in the sides of the bag.
 You will fold these like accordions: front, back, front.
 But only fold to the dotted V at the bottom of the center line.
 Then use your fingers to slightly crease the V.